eliabieri/wg_display/README.md

 ## 🚀 Getting started

 1. Download the latest [release](https://github.com/eliabieri/wg_display/releases)
-   - Raspberry Pi Zero 1 / Zero W / Zero WH -> wg-display-arm-unknown-linux-gnueabihf
+   - Raspberry Pi Zero 1 / Zero W / Zero WH -> `wg-display-arm-unknown-linux-gnueabihf`
-   - Raspberry Pi 2 / 3 / 4 / Zero 2 W -> wg-display-armv7-unknown-linux-gnueabihf
+   - Raspberry Pi 2 / 3 / 4 / Zero 2 W -> `wg-display-armv7-unknown-linux-gnueabihf`
 2. Copy the binary over to the target
 3. Add the full path of the binary to the end of ~/.bashrc
    This way, the binary is run at reboot.
+4. Change the hostname of the target to wgdisplay
+   This way, the configuration interface can be accessed via [wgdisplay.local](http://wgdisplay.local)
+   `sudo raspi-config` -> `Network Options` -> `Hostname`

 ## 🛠️ Assembling the hardware